 You can record video in Full HD at 60 frames per second, so you can create slow motion effects or time-lapse videos.
 The camera has a built-in stereo microphone.
 Transferring images is easy with the WiFi capability.

 It offers speed and versatility as well as apt video recording within a compact form factor.
 It’s the best mirrorless camera under $500 you can grow into.
-A slightly more expensive alternative with an electronic viewfinder is the Sony Alpha a6000.

 - Best For: Interchangeable lens versatility, fast autofocus, advanced stills, burst, video